 The conclusion should be clear for no significant changes in any of the product parameters, either during the long-term or during the accelerated stability testing and accordingly, the shelf life and storage condition are proposed.

-Three primary stability studies batches are required.
+Three primary stability study batches are required.
 Two of the three batches should be at least pilot-scale batches (pilot-scale batch size is 10% of the proposed production size).
 The third one can be a lab-scale (lab-scale batch can be smaller than 10% of proposed production but NLT 25% of the pilot-scale)

 The frequency of testing at the long-term storage condition should normally be every three months over the first year, every six months over the second year, and annually thereafter throughout the proposed shelf-life (e.g., 0, 3, 6, 9, 12, 18, 24, 36 months).

-For Saudi Arabia, stability is required in Zone IVa for long term stability testing.
+For Saudi Arabia, stability is required in Zone IVa for long-term stability testing.
 Alternative storage conditions can be used if justified.

 Long Term Testing Conditions: